 Some of SIP trunking benefits include:

-- Reduced costs: Unlimited local and long-distance calls are often bundled in with the monthly fee, delivering better rates, particularly for international calls.
+- Reduced costs: Better rates, particularly for international calls.

-- Flexibility: SIP trunking can enable new channels in minutes with no visit on-premises.
+- Flexibility: Enable new channels in minutes with no on-site visit.

 - Reliability: Data redundancy improves with SIP trunking and VoIP.